Let an arbitrary vector field $\mathbf{v}$ be given. The ansatz

 \[ \begin{align} \nabla\left(\frac{\partial\chi}{\partial t} + k + \phi + \frac{p}{\rho}\right) &= \mathbf{0},\\ \Leftrightarrow \frac{\partial\chi}{\partial t} + \frac{1}{2}\mathbf{v}^2 + gz + \frac{p}{\rho} &= \text{homogen}\tag{15.122}\label{eq:bernoulli_t_dependant}, \end{align} \]

-which is called time-dependent Bernoulli equation.
+which is called the time-dependent Bernoulli equation.

 \[ \begin{align} \delta &= \frac{\partial}{\partial s}\left(V\cos\left(\beta\right)\right) + \frac{\partial}{\partial n}\left(V\sin\left(\beta\right)\right)\nonumber\\ &= \cos\left(\beta\right)\frac{\partial V}{\partial s} - V\sin\left(\beta\right)\frac{\partial\beta}{\partial s} + \sin\left(\beta\right)\frac{\partial V}{\partial n} + V\cos\left(\beta\right)\frac{\partial\beta}{\partial n} \end{align} \]